+Program Overview

-The Bay Area Regional Energy Network (BayREN) Integrated Energy Services (IES) Program coordinates existing and emerging programs and provides supplemental services to local governments and special districts.
-The program fills gaps in existing program offerings to facilitate energy improvements.
-The program includes two services: 1) an Energy Concierge service that will serve as a point of contact to help local governments in the Bay Area find energy programs and incentives, and 2) an Energy Roadmapping service that provides technical support and assistance to help local governments develop comprehensive and actionable plans for improving their facilities and meeting their energy goals.
+The Bay Area Regional Energy Network (BayREN) Integrated Energy Services (IES) Program coordinates existing and emerging energy programs and provides supplemental services to local governments and special districts to help transform their public facilities.
+The program fills gaps in existing program offerings to facilitate building energy improvements.
+The program includes two services: 1) an Energy Concierge service that will serve as a point of contact to help local governments in the Bay Area identify and apply for energy programs, and 2) an Energy Roadmapping service that provides technical support and assistance to help local governments develop comprehensive and actionable plans for improving their facilities and meeting their energy goals.

 Program Budget and Savings Information